 Terroir: Ethical and Empathic Place for a Common Future

 Terroir: Ethical and Empathic Place for a Common Future will explore how the local essence of a place can shape a better, more sustainable world.
-Join us in July 2026 for an architecture conference that brings together design, craft, and innovation.
+Join us in July 2026 on our Preston Campus for an architecture conference that brings together design, craft, and innovation.

 Event information